fluxcd/website/content/en/integrations.md

 ## Flux Extensions

+These projects extend Flux with new capabilities.

 | Source                                                                        | Description |
 | ----------------------------------------------------------------------------- | ----------- |
 | [pelotech/jsonnet-controller](https://github.com/pelotech/jsonnet-controller) | A Flux controller for managing manifests declared in jsonnet. |

 ## Integrations

+These projects make use of Flux to offer GitOps capabilities to their users.

 | Source                                                                      | Description |
 | --------------------------------------------------------------------------- | ----------- |